 5. Posture Correction

 The cumulative effect of working on the areas listed above is an overall improvement in both static and dynamic posture.
-When joint mobility and lower body strength are restored the entire musculo-skeletal system will naturally be able to assume better alignment, which has a tremendous impact on the way we look, feel, and move.
+When joint mobility and lower body strength are improved the entire musculo-skeletal system will naturally be able to assume better alignment, which can have a tremendous impact on the way we look, feel, and move.
 The full squat is a way to reverse some of the bad habits the body has assembled from our modern lifestyle.